jazzband/django-pipeline/docs/usage.rst

 easy.
 When ``settings.DEBUG`` is set to ``False`` the opposite is true.
 You can override the default behavior by setting ``settings.PIPELINE_ENABLED`` manually.
-When set to ``True`` or ``False`` this enables or disables, respectively, the usage of the combined, compressed file for each group.
-This may be useful, if you run into errors in your compressed code and need to debug it locally.
+When set to ``True`` or ``False`` this enables or disables, respectively, the usage of the combined, compressed file for each resource group.
+This can be useful, if you encounter errors in your compressed code that don't occur in your uncompressed code and you want to debug them locally.

 If you need to change the output of the HTML-tags generated from the templatetags, this can be done by overriding the templates ``pipeline/css.html`` and ``pipeline/js.html``.